PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 This guide is about finding ways to measure product-market fit, your progress toward it, and how it changes over time.

-## The 6 ways to measure product-market fit
+## Leading and lagging indicators

-You can measure product-market fit using a _combination_ of these six methods:
+You can measure product-market fit using a _combination_ of these indicators:

 Leading indicators:

-1. Word-of-mouth
+1. Organic word-of-mouth growth
-2. User engagement
+2. Meaningful user engagement
-3. The PMF Survey
+3. User feedback & PMF Survey

 Lagging indicators:

 4. Retention curve
 5. Burn multiple
-6. CLV/CAC Ratio
+6. CLV/CAC ratio

 **Leading indicators** are predictive of future growth revenue.
-A surge in word-of-mouth awareness, if matched by signups, suggests you'll see growth in the future.
+A surge in positive word-of-mouth and meaningful user engagement suggest product-market fit, but can't confirm it.

-**Lagging indicators** confirm progress toward a goal, whether it's revenue, retention, or product-market fit.
+**Lagging indicators** confirm whether you have product-market fit.
+They're more reliable measures, particularly burn multiple and CLV/CAC ratio because they're directly linked to financial health.

-It's best to track a minimum of three, preferably two leading indicators and one lagging indicator, but you can always start with less and add more when you're ready.
+We recommend a minimum of three to start with – likely two leading indicators and one lagging indicator – and adding more when you need.
+For example:

+- **Pre-revenue** Word-of-mouth, user engagement, and retention are good indicators of product-market fit.
+They'll tell you how people feel about your product, whether they're using it, and if they stick around after the honeymoon glow has dissipated.

+- **Post-revenue:** You'll want to want another lagging indicator, like burn multiple or CLV/CAC ratio, that provide a more concrete link to revenue and the financial viability of your product.

-Why three?
-Because of what Brian Balfour, a serial co-founder and form VP Growth at Hubspot calls The Trifecta[^1]:
+Why a minimum of three?
+Because of what Brian Balfour, a serial co-founder and a former VP of Growth at Hubspot calls The Trifecta[^1]:

-1. Non-trivial top-line growth
+1. Non-trivial growth
-2. A flat retention curve
-3. Meaningful usage
+2. Meaningful usage

-I'll touch on this more at the end.
+3. User retention

+If you can nail these three at the same time, it's a strong sign you have product-market fit.

-### Method #1: Word-of-mouth 📈🥰
+## Indicator #1: Organic word-of-mouth growth 📈🥰

 To be clear... you _can't_ validate product-market fit _using word-of-mouth alone_.
 That way lies madness.

-That said, it's still a useful leading indicator _when confirmed using other metrics_, such as user engagement and retention, and can act as an early warning sign
+But it is a useful leading indicator _when confirmed using other metrics_, such as user engagement, and retention.

-You'll need to deploy two or more ways to track word-of-mouth to get a useful signal.
-Here are some options.
+The key word here being _organic_.
+Paid ads and marketing are an important tool for any company, but most products that rely on them for growth are unlikely to succeed long term.

+Hopefully, you'll already have a strong grasp of your organic user growth, be it via user signups, transactions, app downloads, or whatever metric makes the most sense for yourproduct.

+But you can, with a little work, also track word of mouth awareness and sentiment of your product Here are a few options.

-#### 1. Brand mentions
+### 1. Brand mention alerts

 Use a tool like [Syften](https://syften.com/) to monitor social media, communities, newsletters, etc., for mentions of any keyword you choose, such as your brand name.
 We use Syften at PostHog to send alerts to a `#brand-alerts` channel on our Slack.